 - (i) When was your central heating system or partial central heating system installed?
-15 years ago - (ii) Do you have a maintenance contract for the central heating system?
-No
+The combi-boiler installation was completed on 06/09/2023 - (ii) Do you have a maintenance contract for the central heating system?

 If you have answered yes, please give details of the company with which you have a maintenance contract: